projectcalico/calico/docs/source/l3-interconnectFabric.rst

 plane by a BGP protocol server, and management plane by Calico's on-server agent, *Felix*.

-Each end-point can only communicate through its local vRouter, and the first and last *hop* in any Calico packet flow is an IP router hop through a vRouter.
+Each endpoint can only communicate through its local vRouter, and the first and last *hop* in any Calico packet flow is an IP router hop through a vRouter.
 Each vRouter announces all of the endpoints it is attached to to all the other vRouters and other routers on the